AlexandLes/cinema-app/README.md

 `YOUR_USERNAME`,
 `YOUR_PASSWORD` in **src/main/resources/db.properties** to yours
 4. Deploy generated WAR file to a servlet container such as Tomcat
-5. Authentication for admin with data : login `admin@.ua` with password `1234` with Admin permitions , User : login `defaulr@i.ua` and password `1234` .
+5. Authentication for admin with data : login `admin@.ua` with password `1234` with Admin and User permitions , User permitions only: login `default@i.ua` and password `1234` , Admin permitions only: login `admin@gmail.com` with password `12344321`.
 These users are already injected into application.
 6. You can send different requests using `Postman` service.

 ----------------------------------